Schema markup: An SEO guide to understanding structured data

 If you’re experienced with coding and prefer to take on projects yourself, you can integrate all sorts of coding languages into your HTML to embed any metadata you want.
-For schema in particular, the options that have been used traditionally include RDFa, Microdata, and JSON-LD.
+For schemas, the options that have been used traditionally include RDFa, Microdata and JSON-LD.

 Even if you plan on using coding-free options to add schema to your website (more on that later), it’s still important to understand the attributes of each schema type.
 Schema gives you thousands of options, so you’ll want to be sure that you’re including the information that you actually want.

 RDFa is a form code that can be added to describe metadata within web pages.

 - about will indicate which resource the metadata describes

 - rel / rev will reference a relationship or reverse relationship with another resource